enigmaneering/hello-world/readme.md

 Perhaps it's the code of existence, mythically forging a new path forward for the next generation through the art of creation.

-Whatever it is - God, synchronicity, or the sign maker - _I'm here for it!_
+Whatever it is - God, synchronicity, or the "sign maker" - _I'm here for it!_

 Aren't you, too?